sketch-hq/SketchAPI/docs-website/pages/plugins-run-script-editor.md

 order: 109
 ---

-Use your preferred font with the built-in script editor in the _Run Script…_ panel.
+Use your preferred font with the built-in script editor in the _Run Script…_ panel by setting user defaults on the command-line.

 ### Use custom font